-The performance of the part with different reference values is shown in Figure 9 to Figure 11.
+The performance of the part with different reference values is shown in Figure 10 to Figure 12.
 The value of the reference sets the analog input span and the common-mode voltage range.
-Errors in the reference source result in gain errors in the AD7938/AD7939 transfer function and add to specified full-scale errors on the part.
+Errors in the reference source result in gain errors in the AD7938-6 transfer function and add to specified full-scale errors on the part.

-Table 12 lists examples of suitable voltage references that could be used that are available from Analog Devices and Figure 34 shows a typical connection diagram for an external reference.
+Table 12 lists examples of suitable voltage references from Analog Devices that can be used.
+Figure 35 shows a typical connection diagram for an external reference.